tomthe/socsim/docs/README.md

 determines the group identity of new borns.

 Transition rates are specified with the identifier
-<span class="upright">`  `</span> and are different from other rates in
+<span class="upright">`transit`</span> and are different from other
-that both the group to which the rate applies **and** the group to which the event will cause a person to belong must be specified.
+rates in that both the group to which the rate applies **and** the group to which the event will cause a person to belong must be specified.

 To specify transition rates from group 1 to group 2 for single males, one would write the following: